jef-fortunahamid/GreenspotGrocerDBDesign/README.md

 # Designing a Scalable Database for Greenspot Grocer Using MySQL

 ## Business Task
 In my previous SQL project, [Optimising Inventory for Strategic Warehouse Closure at Mint Classics Company](https://github.com/jef-fortunahamid/MintClassicsCo/blob/main/README.md) using basic SQL syntax to answer the business task, to close one storage facility by exploring the company's current inventory and make data-driven recommendations.
-This time around, I have a more complex challenge - designing a relational database for Greenspot Groced, a rapidly growing online grocery store. the existing data, stored in a `.csv` file, is becoming difficult to manage.
+This time around, I have a more complex challenge - designing a relational database for Greenspot Grocer, a rapidly growing online grocery store. the existing data, stored in a `.csv` file, is becoming difficult to manage.
 My goal is to restucture this data into a scalable MySQL database.

 During this project, I'll be answering the following questions and more:
 - How should the existing data be structured ainto tables?